MD-AHAD-KHAN-PATHAN/MD-AHAD-KHAN-PATHAN/README.md

 <h2>AutoVerse</h2>
 <a href="https://fantastic-cassata-eb2a45.netlify.app/">Live Link</a>

-Unleash the thrill of luxury car ownership on my MERN stack supercar selling platform.
-Sellers list elite rides, while users curate their dream collection, adding favorite supercars to their personalized cart.
+Dive into luxury on my MERN stack supercar selling platform.
+Sellers can add their supercars, users can dream collections by adding favorites to their personalized carts.

 - Firebase Authentication: Users can sign up, log in, and enjoy personalized experiences through Firebase authentication, ensuring their data is secure.